Trump ag secretary to struggling farmers: Get a job!

 Dykshorn is exactly the generation of farmer Armstrong asked Perdue about on the taxpayer-funded Sonnyside of the Street podcast: one who entered the business amid a “long, dark tunnel” of low prices.
 “What kind of words of encouragement do you offer?”
 Armstrong wondered.

-“What we see happening is what farmers have done over the years—many of them have to have off-farm jobs in order to survive during this period of time,” Perdue responded.
+“What we see happening is what farmers have done over the years—many of them have to have off-farm jobs in order to survive during this period of time,” Perdue advised.
 In other words: get a job.
 In early October, Perdue delivered a similar lecture to struggling dairy farmers at an industry expo: “In America, the big get bigger and the small go out…I don’t think in America we, for any small business, we have a guaranteed income or guaranteed profitability.”

 Commodity farmers supported Trump overwhelmingly in 2016, and they’ve stuck with him, according to a recent poll.
 It remains to be seen whether the ongoing crisis, and Perdue’s public posturing, will change that.